syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

-N> 1.
-RTF to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications.
-N> 2.
-Total number of pages may vary  based on unsupported elements in the converted PDF document when compare to RTF document.
+N> Total number of pages may vary  based on unsupported elements in the converted PDF document when compare to RTF document.

 ### Customizing the RTF to PDF conversion